| The discussion on the strategic

 provoke putsches.
 The debate is thus focused on the problems of

 the third and fourth category of armed struggle.
+Now, we must highlight an

 extremely important distinction between the different cases that